User37som/libbitcoin/Configuration-Settings.md

 [server]
 # The URL of the mainnet Libbitcoin/Obelisk server.
 url = tcp://obelisk.airbitz.co:9091
-# The number of times to attempt contacting a server, defaults to 0 (forever).
+# The number of times to retry contacting a server, defaults to 0.
-connect_attempts = 0
+connect_retries = 0
 # The time limit for connection establishment, defaults to 5.
 connect_timeout_seconds = 5
+# The Z85-encoded public key of the server certificate.
+# server_certificate_key =
+# The path to the ZPL-encoded client private certificate file.
+# client_certificate_file =
 ```

 The file is not strictly an `ini` file although it is similar in structure.
 It is based on [Boost program options](http://www.boost.org/doc/libs/1_56_0/doc/html/program_options/overview.html#idp344521728).